How to Avoid the California Health Insurance Penalty?

 Who Has to Pay the California Health Insurance Penalty?

-Every California resident required to file a state tax return must maintain minimum essential coverage for each calendar month or owe the Franchise Tax Board penalty.
+Every California resident required to file a state tax return must keep minimum essential coverage for each calendar month or owe the Franchise Tax Board penalty.
 The requirement covers the filer, their spouse and all dependents listed on the state return.
 Residents whose income falls below the state filing threshold owe no penalty.
-See how how California's requirement differs from the other states.
+See how California's requirement differs from the other states.

 mglogo icon